happycod3r/YouTube-Data-API-v3-Tools/README.md

 longer work until this is done.

-Note: The `token.pickle` file is important because without it the reauthentication process has to be done with every call to the YouTube Data API.
+Note: The `token.pickle` file is important because without it the reauthentication process has to be done with every individual call to the YouTube Data API.

 ---

-For Information on common API errors check out [API_ERRORS.md](./docs/API_ERRORS.md) or the official documentation here: [https://developers.google.com/youtube/v3/docs/errors](https://developers.google.com/youtube/v3/docs/errors)

 ### Get your channel ID: